slimsevernake/MissJuliaRobot/cjulia/README.md

-**This is basically a test branch which i personally created for learning c++, i always wanted to code in cpp and so i decided to rewrite the whole bot in cpp**
+**This is basically a test branch which i personally created for learning c++, i always wanted to code in cpp (though i have no knowledge in it) and so i decided to rewrite the whole bot in cpp**

 **Throughout the process i will learn many things and i wish i could become a full stack cpp programmer some day**